-It seems that everything while you are in the air costs money, and this expense can double and triple if you are traveling with family or co-workers.
-Cards with in-flight discounts help you save on snacks, drinks, entertainment and other in-flight expenses.
+It seems that everything on an airplane costs money, and this expense can double and triple if you are traveling with family.
+But cards with in-flight discounts help you save on snacks, drinks, entertainment and other in-flight expenses.

-Although there are airlines that offer the first checked bag free, others charge from $25 to $50 per bag, per flight.
+Although there are airlines that offer the first checked bag free, many charge $25 to $50 per bag, per flight.
 Instead of trying to stuff all your belongings in a carry-on, consider a card that gives you free checked bags when you fly.
 For example, many credit cards associated with airlines offer free checked bags as a perk to cardholders.

 8. Travel accident insurance

-Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member is injured or hurt on an airplane, ship or train.
-Many cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.
-Coverage can range from $100,000 to $1 million, depending on the credit card issuer.
+Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member are injured while traveling.
+Some cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.

 9. Trip cancellation insurance